[Continued from Part 1]

 **I have never visited the south (as an adult), and I’ll be the first to admit that I had a lot of preconceived notions about what it would be like that turned out to be completely wrong!
 For instance, I assumed everyone spoke with a thick southern accent, which was not the case at all, likely because of the tourist-oriented area we visited.
 I had also assumed that the south was dry and didn’t have much in the way of plant life, but not only did we see tons of foliage, including tropical plants and palm trees, there were also lots of plants that are commonly found in Michigan such as bracken ferns and pine trees, which was very surprising to me.
 While I may have had some silly expectations, I believe traveling and seeing the world as it truly is, not just as we think it is, is one of the best ways to grow as a person!

 After our departure from the state park in Jackson, MS, we had a three hour drive ahead of us before we reached New Orleans.
 While en route, we saw SO many armadillos!
-They were mostly “sleeping” on the side of the road (think of the frequency at which one finds raccoons and opossums on the side of the road in Michigan).
+They were mostly “sleeping” on the side of the road (think of the frequency of which one finds raccoons and opossums on the side of the road in Michigan).
 Luckily, we found a few that were still scooting around, healthy as can be, and they were so much fun to watch!

 We drove without stopping and reached our destination around 10:30 am, with plenty of time to see the city!
 We had reservations at Hotel Monteleone, so we headed there first, thinking we may be able to check in early.
 Unfortunately, our room wasn’t ready until nearly 2:30.
 This was tremendously disappointing because a. we were hot and sweaty and hadn’t showered in nearly 2 days after doing almost nothing but sitting in a car and camping & b. we needed to sleep a bit more!
 However, we made it work and explored the city in the mean time, site seeing, watching street performers, and taking a few photos of the incredible city.